 Shahi Dum ka Murgh or Chicken is a jewel in the crown, a heirloom recipe from the kitchens of Hyderabadi Nawabs.
 This is mildly spicy, full of flavour, aromatic, rich and creamy gravy-based chicken recipe.

-In this recipe chicken pieces are marinated overnight with aromatic spices and masalas.
-Later cooked in rich, creamy and velvety roasted nuts, seeds and curd-based gravy.
-Chicken is dum cooked by sealing the vessel with dough.
+In this recipe, the first step is to marinade chicken pieces overnight with aromatic spices and masalas.
+In the second step, we cook chicken pieces in rich, creamy and velvety roasted nuts, seeds and curd-based gravy.
+Finally, leave chicken pieces on dum by sealing the vessel with dough.

 Upon cooking, chicken pieces will turn succulent, flavoursome, aromatic and delicious.
 This a finger lickingly good recipe.
 Do give this a try!